Will You Regret Choosing Creative Freedom Over MONEY?

 They are the creatives who craft how-to stories and bring economic and life inspiration to a blank canvas.

-Today, there’s no shortage of writers, self-proclaimed mentors, coaches, and gurus (pick a title) who creatively earn a living advising and entertaining the fear-induced hope-chasing masses into cult-following frenzies of abundance and sunny days.
+Today, there’s no shortage of writers, self-proclaimed mentors, coaches, and gurus (pick a title) who creatively earn a living advising and entertaining the fear-induced, hope-chasing masses into cult-following frenzies of abundance and sunny days.

 In all fairness, no one forces us to subscribe to or fund these ‘truth-sayers’—they’re in demand and get compensated for their efforts, insight, and value proposition—as they should!